-Iida is the founder of 501(c)3 non-profit The Antipodes Collective which creates high quality learning materials for Cambodian children through worldwide artistic collaboration.
-She is also the founder of Open Studio Cambodia which supports Cambodian emerging artists and leads contemporary art tours throughout the country.
+Iida is the founder of Open Studio Cambodia which supports Cambodian emerging artists and leads contemporary art tours throughout the country.

-Much of Iida's work is influenced by Cambodia where she has lived for many years working on various non-profit and social entrepreneurship projects beginning in 2008.
-Other major influences include her family's Japanese American heritage and incarceration during WWII and her Pacific Northwest home.
+Much of Iida's work is influenced by Cambodia where she has been active for many years working on various non-profit and social entrepreneurship projects beginning in 2008.
+Other major influences include her family's Japanese American heritage and incarceration during WWII and celebrating her Pacific Northwest home.